History of astrology: Medieval Jewish astrology

 Astrology was a subject of significant interest among medieval Jews, and astrological ideas appear across various areas of Jewish thought.
 Although often treated alongside astronomy, astrology was typically viewed as a separate field, less certain in its conclusions but grounded in long-standing empirical observations.
 It was widely accepted that celestial bodies could influence the sublunar world, though disagreements persisted over how reliably astrologers could interpret these effects.

-Jewish scholars responded in various ways.
-12th century rabbi, physician and philosopher Maimonides famously rejected astrology outright, while others debated its scientific and theological validity.
+Jewish scholars responded in various ways, with 12th century rabbi, physician and philosopher Maimonides famously rejecting astrology outright, while others debated its scientific and theological validity.
 Saadia Gaon, who lived in Babylonia in the 10th century, criticized some forms of astrological prognostication but also incorporated astrology into his commentary on Sefer Yetzirah.
 Sherira Gaon and Hai Gaon addressed specific astrological topics in their responsa, and 10th century astronomer Dunash ibn Tamim both drew on astrological concepts in his commentary on Genesis and wrote a separate treatise critiquing the foundations of judicial astrology.
 Astrological materials circulated widely in medieval Jewish communities, especially in the Mediterranean.
 Fragments from the Cairo Geniza reveal Jewish engagement with horoscopes, calendars of favorable and unfavorable days, and astrological guidance on topics like health, agriculture, weather, political events, and epidemics.
 Many texts were in Hebrew, Judeo-Arabic, or Palestinian Jewish Aramaic and derived from Greek sources translated in Byzantine or early Islamic contexts.

 The most important Jewish astrologer of the medieval period was Abraham Ibn Ezra (1089–1164), born in Tudela, Spain under Muslim rule.
 Although he composed most of his astrological writings after leaving al-Andalus, they reflect strong influence from Arabic traditions.
 Ibn Ezra authored a large, structured corpus including Reshit Ḥokhmah, Mishpeṭei ha-Mazalot, and Sefer ha-Te'amim (introductions to theory); Sefer ha-Mivḥarim (on choosing the right time for actions); Sefer ha-She’elot (on answering life questions through horoscopes); Sefer ha-'Olam (on historical and weather prediction); and Sefer ha-Me'orot (on medical astrology).
 He also wrote on mathematical theory and the astrolabe.
 His works show an encyclopedic structure, composed primarily in southern and northern France between 1148 and 1154, with frequent internal cross-references.